Moncreiffe Island

 Moncreiffe Island, also known as Friarton Island, is an island in Perth, Scotland.
 It divides the River Tay into two channels as it flows through Perth, and is crossed by the single-track Tay Viaduct, carrying the Scottish Central Railway.

+One half of the island is within Perth; the other is within Kinnoull parish.

 Land use

 The King James VI Golf Course is situated on and covers much of the island with the remaining land used for allotments.

-At the 2011 census, it is the only permanently inhabited freshwater island in Scotland which is not on Loch Lomond.
+At the 2011 and 2022 censuses, it was one of only two permanently inhabited freshwater islands in Scotland which are not on Loch Lomond, the other being Innis Chonain in Loch Awe.

 Wildlife

 There are wild garlic, common bluebells, sweet cicely, broom and dog violets.
 The island is also frequently used by beavers.